-Several magnificent temples share this corner of the forested foothills between Heian Jingu and Ginkaku-ji, but with its historic gatehouse the most prominent is Nanzen-ji, with its awesome gateway.
-A short distance away you'll enjoy Nanzen-in's serene beauty, Kochi-in's precise garden, and Murin-an's expansive lawns.
+Several magnificent temples share this corner of the forested foothills between Heian Jingu and Ginkaku-ji, but with its historic gatehouse the most prominent is Nanzen-ji.
+A short distance away are Nanzen-in, a subtemple noted for its garden's serene beauty, and Kochi-in, a subtemple, which also has a noteworthy garden.

-On your way to see the major temples and gardens within the complex, don't overlook Nanzen-ji's other attractions.
+On your way to see the major subtemples and gardens within the complex, don't overlook Nanzen-ji's other attractions.
 The Hojo (Abbots' Quarters) is a National Treasure.
 Inside, screens with impressive 16th-century paintings divide the chambers.
 Eitoku Kano (1543–90) painted these wall panels of the Twenty-Four Paragons of Filial Piety and Hermits.
-Outside, Enshu Kobori (1579–1647) is responsible for what's commonly known as the Leaping Tiger Garden, an excellent example of the karesansui style, attached to the Hojo.
+Outside, Enshu Kobori (1579–1647) is responsible for what's commonly known as the Leaping Tiger Garden, an excellent example of a dry rock-and-sand garden.
 The large rocks are grouped with clipped azaleas, maples, pines, and moss, all positioned against a plain white well behind the raked gravel expanse.
 The greenery effectively connects the garden with the lush forested hillside beyond.
 Visible in the complex's southeastern section is an arched redbrick aqueduct from the 1890s, with the waters of Lake Biwa, in the next prefecture, still flowing along it.
 The canopy of trees here, which keeps this favorite picture-taking spot cool, stands as a reminder of the city's awakening to new technology that changed residents' lives.
 Boring through the mountain allowed supplies as well as water to flow more easily into the city.